SpaceMercury/Deforest_Detectives/README.md

 ## Methodology

-We used a Residual Neural Network (ResNet), a type of convolutional neural network that is highly effective in image recognition tasks, to analyze satellite imagery and identify deforested areas.
-Our choice of ResNet is motivated by its ability to handle very deep networks through skip connections and residual learning.
-It's a very powerful model that can learn complex patterns in images and make accurate predictions, and can be easily applied with PyTorch.
+Initially we used a Residual Neural Network (ResNet), a type of convolutional neural network that is highly effective in image recognition tasks, to analyze satellite imagery and identify deforested areas.
+But after tinkering and testing we achieved better results with UNET, which is the technology that will be used in the app.
+We chose the U-Net architecture for our project because of its proven effectiveness in the field of image segmentation.

 ## Data